Solutions · Use case

 Evaluation, not opinion

-Measured by per-field F1 (precision and recall on extracted values) against a labelled holdout, plus calibration error on the per-field confidence scores so that low-confidence flags actually correspond to low accuracy.
-Throughput is tracked against the cost of human review the system displaces.
+Measured by per-field F1 against a labelled holdout, plus calibration error on the confidence scores so low-confidence flags really do map to low accuracy.
+Throughput is tracked against the cost of the human review it displaces.

 Related use-cases